Batteries: Why Certification Matters

 What is driving the battery market?

 The lithium-ion battery market is predicted to grow from $122 billion in 2020 to $196 billion in 2026, with the majority of this growth expected to come from the electric vehicle sector.
+Government incentives for EVs, such as tax credits and emission regulations, are accelerating this demand.
 This increasing demand for EVs has resulted in a host of new challenges for the industry, particularly around safety and environmental impact.
 As it’s not unusual for certification agencies to come across battery manufacturers operating outside of compliance, new players need to be prepared to address certification and best practices head-on and demonstrate verifiable improvements to processes.
+For example, the U.S. Environmental Protection Agency (EPA) emphasizes proper handling and recycling to mitigate environmental risks.

 Which certification standard is right for you?